 Thwaites Ltd – Modern Slavery and Human Trafficking Statement

-Thwaites is a privately owned company and is the leading manufacturer of compact dumper trucks for the construction industry.
-It is a single site operation based in Warwickshire, UK.
+Thwaites is a privately-owned company and is the leading manufacturer of compact dumper trucks for the construction industry.
+It is a single site operation based in Warwickshire, UK and employs 250 people.

 Modern slavery is a term used to encompass slavery, servitude, forced and compulsory labour, bonded and child labour and human trafficking.
 Victims are coerced, deceived and forced against their will into providing work or services.
 Human trafficking is where a person arranges or facilitates the travel of another person with a view to that person being exploited whether they consent to such travel or not.
 Modern slavery is a crime and a violation of fundamental human rights.

 Thwaites has a zero-tolerance policy towards any breach of human rights, including modern slavery and human trafficking.